Frequently Asked Questions

 We provide process analysis for product teams to figure out what’s working and what isn’t, so that teams don’t lose the former by fixing the latter.
 This is about preserving the balance between culture and change orders, between ethos and error meetings, between joie de vivre and JIRA tickets.
 This is often initiated by executive teams and product groups, but we’ve also done this work with nonprofits and colleges.

-We help organizations conduct more effective user research and facilitate design sprints.
+We help organizations conduct more effective user research and facilitate workshops.

 We are well-known for doing Creative Workshop classes, where designers improve their problem-solving skills and gain greater resilience through doing 40 to 80 design projects.
 Many class participants have called the experience the “Project Runway of Design,” but we’re way nicer.

-We may work with a client for a week.
+We may work with our clients for a week.
 Or a quarter.
 Or several years.
 We make each hour count.

 Is there anything you don’t do?